GPadley/VERILOG-Lab/README.md

 * Part 3 - Digital to Analogue Conversion and Tone Generators
 * Part 4 - Analogue to Digital/Digital to Analogue Converters & Echo Synthesiser

-The board used for the Lab was the Altera Cyclone V board in which we also had an external Serial Peripheral Interface (SPI) in which was developed for the lab, to enable us to see how real time digital to analogue and analogue to digital conversion works.
+The board used for the Lab was the Altera Cyclone V Terasic DE1 SoC board in which we also had an external Serial Peripheral Interface (SPI) in which was developed for the lab, to enable us to see how real time digital to analogue and analogue to digital conversion works.

 The IDE (Integrated Development Environment) in which we used to write, compile and program the Cyclone V board with was Quartus Prime 16.1.